tchajed/sys-verif-fa25/docs/notes/hoare.md

 There is a generally tricky issue of _variable capture_ when defining substitution.
 The issue is that if we have an expression like $\lambda y.\, \lambda x.\, x + y$ and try to apply it to the free variable $x$, a naive definition of substitution will reduce to $(\lambda x.\, x + y)[x / y] = \lambda x.\ x + x$.
 Notice that what was a free variable is now a reference to the lambda abstraction's bound variable; we call this "variable capture" and it's generally considered a bug in substitution.
 Instead, _capture-avoiding substitution_ will rename bound variables and produce $(\lambda x.\, x + y)[x / y] = \lambda z.\ z + x$, preserving the meaning of the original expression.

-The Coq formalism we will eventually use based on Iris does not solve this problem (using a slightly wrong definition of substitution), but we will always substitute closed terms $v$ and in that situation variable capture is not possible.
+The Rocq formalism we will eventually use based on Iris does not solve this problem (using a slightly wrong definition of substitution), but we will always substitute closed terms $v$ and in that situation variable capture is not possible.

 :::